How To Profit With Real Estate Investing Regardless Of The Economy

-Below are my personal rules for real estate investing in this economic crisis that attempt to strike a reasonable balance between risk and reward:
+Below are my personal rules for real estate investing that attempt to strike a reasonable balance between risk and reward:

 - Finance only with with long-term, fully amortizing, fixed rate mortgages.
 No balloons, no adjustables, no short duration loans, nothing esoteric, nothing exotic.
 If your goal is to build real wealth after inflation, then there’s no flexibility on this issue because most of the value of the strategy is in the loan.
 If you have a variable or a balloon then you’re accepting interest rate risk that could destroy your investment down the road.

 - Only swing at fat pitches.
-In other words, don’t do thin deals.
-This investment strategy is designed to be a long-term hold – you don’t need very many deals to fill your portfolio, so be very picky.
-There are hungry sellers out there right now they’re likely to get even hungrier.
-Don’t rush and don’t accept marginal deals.
+In other words, don't do thin deals.
+This investment strategy is designed to be a long-term hold.
+That means you don't need very many deals to fill your portfolio, so be very picky.
+There are hungry sellers out there right now that are likely to get even hungrier.
+Don’t rush and don't accept marginal deals.

 - Positive cash flow increases safety.
 No deal qualifies as a “fat pitch” unless it provides significant positive cash flow from the day you close.
 Positive cash flow gives you an infinite holding period since you’re paid every month to own.
 Significant positive cash flow gives you room for error if things go from bad to worse.
 Fat pitches provide large cash flows.
 If inflation returns, then you’ll do extremely well.
 If another leg down in deflation occurs first, then the cash flow will help you weather the storm long enough to wait out the eventual return of inflation that validates this strategy.